Do-It-Yourself Nuclear Urban Bugout Strategies

 - Leather work gloves (blisters are a pain, literally)

-- Small Battery charger (Some of the batteries I’d bring would be rechargeable and there many be power in places)
+- Solar battery charger (Some of the batteries I’d bring would be rechargeable)

 - 50 feet Paracord (lightweight, but a lot of survival uses)

 - A small, light-weight belt knife (this can be used to split firewood, build makeshift shelters in wooded areas, help prepare food and is generally the number one survival tool carried by bushcraft survival experts)

 - Small roll of duct tape.

 Note: A small stove isn’t included in the bag because in closed shelter spaces, ventilation and carbon dioxide build up is already problematic.
 Old FEMA guidelines specified 500 cubic feet per person in a non-ventilated or gravity-ventilated shelter space to keep carbon dioxide below dangerous levels.
 Even a small alcohol stove uses up oxygen and produces CO2.
 This is why you don’t want to include any food or drinks in your bag that need to be heated or cooked.